GaneshJadhavOnGitHub/mime_to_ext/README.md

 #### 🏷️ Crate Overview

-> **mime_to_ext** is a no_std + alloc crate that ships an embedded, lazily-loaded JSON mapping of verified MIME-type ↔ extension pairs, giving you robust, cross-platform runtime lookup without touching OS mime files.
+> **mime_to_ext** is a no_std crate that ships an embedded, lazily-loaded JSON mapping of verified MIME-type ↔ extension pairs, giving you robust, cross-platform runtime lookup without touching OS mime files.
 > Unlike other crates that rely on system files or partial datasets, `mime_to_ext` offers one of the most complete MIME–extension mappings available in Rust — covering more than **1,100 MIME entries** from diverse, reputable sources.

 ---

 ####  Why `mime_to_ext`?

->Most crates that handle MIME lookups rely on operating systems's limited datasets which can lead to missing mappings.
+>Most crates that handle MIME lookups rely on operating system's limited datasets which can lead to missing mappings.
 >
 > `mime_to_ext` eliminates this by combining data from multiple independent and widely used MIME databases into a single unified dataset.
 >